nrbns/Regen-v1/CONSENT_LEDGER.md

 # Consent Ledger

-The **Consent Ledger** is OmniBrowser's audit trail system for tracking user consent to sensitive operations.
+The **Consent Ledger** is Regen's audit trail system for tracking user consent to sensitive operations.

 ## Purpose